aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/StatsLeaderboards/docs/api_reference.md

 #### How Player Authentication Works

-Your game authenticates players and issues them a token.
-The client sends that token to this component on each request, and the player authorizer validates it before the request reaches a player Lambda.
-The diagram below shows the flow.
+In identity mode (the default), the AWS Game Backend Custom Identity Component authenticates players and issues each one an access token.
+The game client sends that token to this component on every request, and the player authorizer validates it — RS256 signature against the issuer's JWKS, audience, issuer, and expiry — before the request reaches a player Lambda.
+In custom mode, your own identity provider takes the place of the Custom Identity Component and `_authorize_custom()` performs the validation.

 ```
     Player launches game
            |
            v
-    Game Login Server / Identity Provider
+    Custom Identity Component            (identity mode, default)
+    — or your own identity provider      (custom mode)
-    (authenticates the player, issues a token)
+    (authenticates the player, issues an access token)
            |
            v
     Game Client receives token